satya-arjunan/visocyteold/Utilities/Doxygen/pages/MajorAPIChanges.md

 `pqDoubleLineEdit` now is simply a `pqLineEdit` with no signficant API differences as far as setting and getting text values is concerned.
-This implies, however, that tests that were updated in Visocyte 5.6 to use `set_full_precision_text` instead of `set_string` must now be reverted back to use `set_string`.
+This implies, however, that tests that were updated in ParaView 5.6 to use `set_full_precision_text` instead of `set_string` must now be reverted back to use `set_string`.

-The following command was adequate for Visocyte test changes:
+The following command was adequate for ParaView test changes:
 `git grep -l set_full_ | xargs sed -i 's/set_full_precision_text/set_string/g'`.

 Changes in 5.6